Skip to content

 2. 5G home internet

 5G home internet is a wireless connection transmitted through high-frequency signals by 5G cell towers.
-It provides faster internet speeds and lower latency than the older 4G and 3G technologies.

-While 5G home internet provides high speeds and will handle most gaming activities, its performance comes with some inconsistency and unreliability.
+While 5G home internet provides high speeds and will handle most gaming activities, it introduces latency and high ping rates, significantly affecting online gameplay.

 Other factors that can affect 5G’s speeds include: